-OPPORTUNISM and WEALTH CREATION FOR THE LANDOWNER SHOULD NOT BE MASQUERADED AS A GOOD DEED.
+OPPORTUNISM and a quick fix SHOULD NOT BE MASQUERADED AS A GOOD POLICY DECISION.
 Wealth creation from individuals will of course be cloaked in 'good solar panels to fight climate change' when in fact it uses greenbelt with a heritage of agricultural usage of 5000 years.
 IGNORING THE RULES WE SET TO PROTECT OUR GREENBELT AND HERITAGE ALSO SETS A DANGEROUS PRECEDENT.